the basics of Extract Ventilation.

 The most basic extract ventilation systems are the ones that most of us have in our wet rooms at home.
 They are usually either manually operated by using a pull cord or light switch, or they are sensor-activated.
-This is known as intermittent extract ventilation.

 Building Regulation Part F – Covers intermittent extract ventilation (IEV)